 Most people think I am crazy to go wild camping in the remote mountains with my daughter (her first major trip was when she was 3; we’ll see about the baby).
 They especially think it is crazy that we go alone without a man to “protect” us.
 But these experiences are the basis of our best memories together – like picking blueberries for our camp breakfast, sleeping in a cave, and that time we saw a viper just 1 meter from our tent.

 I love that my daughter feels secure in nature and knows how to handle herself safely.
-And I feel that all of my best accomplishments and memories occurred while traveling or wild camping – like the time I saved our hiking group’s campout by making a fire in the rain.
+And all of my best accomplishments and memories occurred while traveling or wild camping – like when I saved our hiking group’s campout by making a fire in the rain.
 Or when my daughter reached the summit of her first mountain.
-Or that time I had to fight off an attacker by biting and kicking.
+Or that time, I had to fight off an attacker by biting and kicking.